longtian/redux-deferred/README.md

 ## Preface

-To create an AJAX request in jQuery is very easy.
+To create an AJAX request in jQuery is easy.

 ```js
 $.get('some.url',function(result){